-- Add ingredients to a medium saucepan over medium heat.
+- Add ingredients to a medium saucepan set over medium heat.
 Add the pomegranate juice, sugar, and fresh lemon juice to a wide and uncovered saucepan set over medium heat.
 Whisk well to combine and bring to a simmer.
-Reduce heat to low, maintaining a low and steady simmer.
+Reduce to low heat, maintaining a low and steady simmer.

 - Reduce.
-Simmer, stirring occasionally to prevent the sugars from burning to the bottom of the pan, for approximately 60-75 minutes, or until the mixture has reduced to approximately 1.5 cups and has reached a sticky, syrupy consistency.
+Simmer, stirring occasionally (to prevent the sugars from burning to the bottom of the pan), for approximately 60 minutes, or until the mixture has reduced to approximately 1.5 cups and has reached a sticky, syrupy consistency.

 - Store.
-Transfer prepared pomegranate molasses in a clean jar with a tight-fitted lid.
-Allow pomegranate molasses to cool before refrigerating.
+Transfer the prepared pomegranate molasses to a clean jar with a tight-fitted lid.
+Allow it to cool before refrigerating.